-This is part one of a two-part blog on planning smart home pilots for MSOs.
+This is part one of a two-part blog on planning smart home pilots.
+The example we are using is for a MSOs.
 In part one we introduce strategies to consider for MSOs getting started with the smart home.
 Part two takes a look at choosing partners, defining objectives, and measuring results.

-MSOs have significantly accelerated their adoption of cloud technologies to introduce innovation and embrace IoT opportunities.
 With the global smart home market projected to surpass $153 billion by 2023, the benefits of IoT are more apparent each day.
 Companies failing to adopt IoT over the next five years will inevitably fall behind in which case choosing a path forward seems like a big move worth making.
+We are using MSOs as an example as they have significantly accelerated their adoption of cloud technologies to introduce innovation and embrace IoT opportunities.